kulics/koral/book-en/document.md

 ++
 ```

-## Constants
+## Invariable
 ### Definition
-Constants in this language refer to data that cannot be changed after initialization.
-We use `identifier: type` to define constants.
+Invariable in this language refer to data that cannot be changed after initialization.
+We use `identifier : type` to define invariable.

 E.g:
 ```
-A: int
+a : int
-B: bool
+b : bool
 ```
 This creates an identifier for the name on the left and defines it as the type on the right, where the identifier is a null value.